-33. The manner of designating the main subprogram of a partition.
-See 10.2(7).
+\ "The manner of designating the main subprogram of a partition.
+See 10.2(7)."

-The main program is designated by providing the name of the corresponding 'ALI' file as the input parameter to the binder.
+The main program is designated by providing the name of the corresponding ALI file as the input parameter to the binder.

-34. The order of elaboration of library\items.
-See 10.2(18).
+\ "The order of elaboration of 'library\items'.
+See 10.2(18)."

 The first constraint on ordering is that it meets the requirements of Chapter 10 of the Ada Reference Manual.
-This still leaves some implementation dependent choices, which are resolved by first elaborating bodies as early as possible (i.e., in preference to specs where there is a choice), and second by evaluating the immediate with clauses of a unit to determine the probably best choice, and third by elaborating in alphabetical order of unit names where a choice still remains.
+This still leaves some implementation-dependent choices, which are resolved by analyzing the elaboration code of each unit and identifying implicit elaboration-order dependencies.

-35. Parameter passing and function return for the main subprogram.
-See 10.2(21).
+\ "Parameter passing and function return for the main subprogram.
+See 10.2(21)."